Gus Fring: Season 4

-Hector is rushed to the hospital, while Gus, Nacho, and Arturo are summoned to a meeting with Bolsa at the Los Pollos distribution plant, where Bolsa declares that until further notice, the Salamanca operation will continue with Nacho and Arturo in charge.
+Hector is rushed to the hospital, while Gus alongside both Nacho and Arturo are summoned to a meeting with Bolsa at the Los Pollos distribution plant.
+It is there Bolsa declares that, until further notice, the Salamanca operation will continue with Nacho and Arturo in charge.
+Thereupon Tuco's twin cousins, Leonel and Marco. arrive to watch over Hector.

-Leonel and Marco Salamanca (the Cousins) arrive to watch over Hector.
 Gus hires a doctor to oversee Hector's recovery.
 While reviewing Hector's medical records, Gus realizes there is no nitroglycerin in Hector's system, meaning Nacho tried to kill him.
-When Nacho and Arturo arrive at the chicken farm to pick up their next shipment, Gus suffocates and kills Arturo, tells Nacho that he knows what Nacho did, and unless Nacho follows his orders, he will inform the Salamancas.
-Tyrus and Victor make Arturo's death and a violent attack on Nacho look like the work of the Espinosa Gang, while Victor sells the drugs from Nacho's car to them.
+When Nacho and Arturo arrive at the chicken farm to pick up their next shipment, Gus ambushes the pair and kills Arturo in front of Nacho as the latter is held at gunpoint.
+Gus tells Nacho he knows about the attempt on Hector's life and declares that from now on Nacho belongs to Gus, who threatens to inform the Salamancas of what Nacho did unless he follows Gus' orders.
+Tyrus and his companion Victor make Arturo's death and a violent attack on Nacho look like the work of the Espinosa Gang, while Victor sells the drugs from Nacho's car to them.
 Nacho falsely identifies the Espinosas to the Cousins, who massacre the Espinosas to recover the "stolen" drugs before returning to Mexico to avoid the authorities.
 Gus orders Hector's treatment halted after he has regained movement in his right index finger, leaving his recovered mind trapped in his unhealed body.